FAQ & Policies

 How am I supposed to wear my race bib?

-Wearing your race bib correctly is imperative to getting an accurate read on race day.
+Wearing your race bib correctly is imperative to getting an accurate read and result on race day.
 Participants not wearing the bib correctly stand the chance of missing a read and not getting an official time.
 Bibs should not be worn between layers of clothing that may become wet from rain or sweat.
-Click the link below on how to wear your race bib properly. https://director.chronotrack.com/hc/en-us/articles/206195090-Bib-Instructions-for-Participants-English
+Click here for instructions on how to properly wear your race bib.

 What are the time limits for the races?
 Is the race walker friendly?